PandoraMedia/hydra/hydra-server/README.md

 The `hydra-server` is a Spring Boot application, so it does not need a separate container.

  + Build the server with command ./gradlew build (from root folder)
- + Run the server with command `java -jar hydra.war` (war file is in build/libs)
+ + Run the server with command `java -jar hydra.war` (war file is in build/libs, please rename it for convenience)
  + To use different profiles or partition strategies `java -jar hydra.war --spring.profiles.active=file_repo --hydra.partition.strategy=greedy`

 #### Docker container ####
 `Dockerfile` and `entrypoint.sh` scripts are shipped along with the source.
+War file has version in it's name, please rename it to `hydra.war` for convenience.
 Please modify `application.yml` and set the correct DB host/port/dbname for the `docker` profile.
 Then switch to the `hydra-server` folder and run:

 ```